 One of the things I get asked the most is how to start a blog.
 This is something that many, many people want to know.
 Our builder, the lady I lived next door to, my second cousin’s daughter – even my mom.
-Those who want to start a blog for their business are curious to how it can help them get ahead online.
+Those who want to start a blog for their business are curious about how it can help them get ahead online.
 Those who want a blog for their epic fashion ensembles / insane cake baking masterpieces / cool hobby want to know how to do it for free.

 It may sound like a simple enough question, but in reality, the answer is anything but.
 Blogging, in itself, can be as easy as updating your social channels or sending an email, but it can also be extremely time and energy consuming.
-Like many other things in life, it takes a lot of commitment and dedication to grow a blog from scratch.
+Like many other things in life, it takes a lot of commitment and dedication to growing a blog from scratch.

 With that said, blogging is a fantastic tool that allows you to reach your audience, express your thoughts, promote your business in a meaningful way, and best of all, engage with readers, as you spread some internet love around the world wide webs.
 So it is totally worth the effort.